 Introduction:

-Headache is a significant problem in public health care and considered one of the most prevalent disorders among neurological illnesses, and still to be underestimated in terms of its impact on individuals and society and is often underdiagnosed and undertreated worldwide in most of health care institutions all over the globe [1].
+Headache is a significant problem in public health care and considered one of the most prevalent disorders among neurological illnesses, and is still underestimated in terms of its impact on individuals and society, and is often underdiagnosed and undertreated worldwide in most health care institutions all over the globe [1].

 The International Classification of Headache Disorders, 3rd edition has issued a classification of headache types in 2013, and they classified Migraine headache into migraine with aura, Migraine without aura and Chronic migraine [2].

-In systematic analysis done 2016, measuring the Global Burden of, nearly three billion people were estimated to be affected by headache disorders.
+In a systematic analysis done in 2016, measuring the Global Burden of nearly three billion people were estimated to be affected by headache disorders.
 Among them, approximately 1.9 billion were diagnosed with tension-type headaches, and one billion were identified as having migraines [3].

-Primary health care physicians (PCPs) are the first line of care for migraine patients and the assessment of knowledge in diagnosis and management is vital, A study in france found that 59.7% of patients with headaches presenting to a primary health center were not recognized as having migraine, 11.9% were recognized as having migraine but did not receive migraine management, and 28.4% were recognized as having migraine and received migraine management [4].
+Primary health care physicians (PCPs) are the first line of care for migraine patients and the assessment of knowledge in diagnosis and management is vital, A study in France found that 59.7% of patients with headaches presenting to a primary health center were not recognized as having migraine, 11.9% were recognized as having migraine but did not receive migraine management, and 28.4% were recognized as having migraine and received migraine management [4].

-And Headache consider one of the top 10 patients' reasons for visits in primary health care centers [5].
+Headache is considered one of the top 10 reasons for visits to primary health care centers [5].

-study in USA showed the highest occurrence of migraines was observed in individuals in middle age, while it was less common among adolescents and those over 60 years old.
-Among the migraine sufferers, one third endured attacks three times or more per month, and about half of participants reported significant disability, requiring bed rest.
-Among all of them, Only 13% were actively using daily medication for migraine prevention [6].
+A study in the USA showed the highest occurrence of migraines was observed in individuals in middle age, while it was less common among adolescents and those over 60 years old.
+Among the migraine sufferers, one-third endured attacks three times or more per month, and about half of the participants reported significant disability, requiring bed rest.
+Among all of them, only 13% were actively using daily medication for migraine prevention [6].

-In addition to the pain endured by migraine sufferers, the societal and economic burdens associated with this condition are significant high.
+In addition to the pain endured by migraine sufferers, the societal and economic burdens associated with this condition are significantly high.
 According to a study, approximately half of the individuals sought treatment for symptoms related to migraines in an emergency room at least once during the year.
 Eighty-nine percent of employed survey participants experienced a negative impact on their job performance due to migraines, with more than half of them being absent from work for a minimum of two days per month.
 Migraine-related hospitalization is not a common occurrence, with only about 7% of patients in the United States experiencing it [7].

 The utilization of healthcare resources for migraine management, such as visits to physicians, significantly declined within the three years following the initial diagnosis of migraine.
 For example, during the initial year (index year), over 70% of migraine patients consulted a primary care physician, whereas this number decreased to about 20% in the subsequent three years [8].

-In a Canadian study measuring the impact of migraine on daily life activity, Over half of respondents indicated they have some impact, while about the third of them indicated substantial impact of migraine in their life, and about 13% indicated severe impact.
+In a Canadian study measuring the impact of migraine on daily life activity, over half of the respondents indicated that migraine had some impact, while about a third of them indicated a substantial impact of migraine on their life, and about 13% indicated a severe impact.

-Participants in the survey indicated that they missed, on average, 20.6% of their total work time because of migraines, half of participants indicated they faced an average impairment while working due to migraine.
+Participants in the survey indicated that they missed, on average, 20.6% of their total work time because of migraines, half of the participants indicated they faced an average impairment while working due to migraine.
 Additionally, the survey participants reported an average of over 50% activity impairment overall as a result of migraine [9].

 Migraine was found to be the second leading cause of disability, following low back pain, and featured in the list of the top ten causes of years of healthy life lost due to disability across all 195 countries [10].